IVAN-Hu-yi/CellSizeBCA/README.md

 # CellSizeBCA
-role of cell size in bacterial community assembly
+This is the codes for undergraduate final year project investigating the role of cell size in bacterial community assembly, supervised by Dr Pawar.